AlbertaParksca

 Alberta Parks are enjoyed by a wide range of recreational users year-round and in Provincial Parks and Provincial Recreation Areas, where hunting is allowed, Firearm Discharge Permits are required to address public safety and wildlife management issues as well as to protect sensitive areas and species.

-Cypress Hills is designated as a Provincial Park and is managed by the Parks Operations Division of Alberta Environment and Parks.
+Cypress Hills is designated as a Provincial Park and is managed by the Parks Division of Alberta Forestry and Parks.
 It is located in the southeast of Alberta near Medicine Hat and is a unique ecological entity.

-The Cypress Hills are a unique landform within the Canadian prairies, extending eastwest across the southern Alberta-Saskatchewan border at heights of over 600 m above the surrounding grasslands.
-This mountain-like environment contrasts dramatically with the surrounding prairies in terms of its forested slopes, grassland plateaus, flora and fauna, and moderate climate.
-The distinct ecosystem, physiographic features, environmental importance and rich western history of the Cypress Hills are recognized nation-wide but also can cause unpredictable weather including increased precipitation and extreme temperature fluctuations.
+The Cypress Hills are a unique landform within the Canadian prairies, extending eastwest across the southern Alberta-Saskatchewan border at heights of over 200 m above the surrounding grasslands.
+This environment of rolling hills contrasts dramatically with the surrounding prairies in terms of its forested slopes, grassland plateaus, flora and fauna, and moderate climate.

 Hikers, cyclists, equestrian users, school children, community groups, park employees, volunteers and hunters, as well as cattle ranchers are present at all times of year at Cypress Hills Provincial Park.
 Please be aware of their presence and take appropriate measures to ensure you are being safe and aware at all times.

 Access into the park is by vehicle or horse or foot power only.
 Off-highway vehicles (OHVs) cannot be used inside the park.
 Hunters may use motor vehicles (on resource roads that are marked as “open”), pedal bicycles, skis, and horses to travel around the park.
 Resource roads that may be driven on with vehicles are marked as open.
-If resource roads are marked “vehicles prohibited” do not travel by vehicle.
 Please be aware they may be closed if conditions are poor (e.g. muddy or snowed in).
 Motorized travel within rivers and creeks is detrimental and prohibited.
 Please watch for the markers as shown below:

 Be prepared for weather changes.
 The elevation changes in Cypress Hills Provincial Park are dramatic and can lead to precipitation, unpredictable weather, and fluctuating temperature.